OfficeDev/Office-Add-in-samples/Samples/excel-data-types-explorer/README.md

 description: "Create data types in Excel workbooks and explore existing data types in Excel workbooks."
 ---

-# Create and explore data types in Excel (preview)
+# Create and explore data types in Excel

 ## Summary

 This sample builds an Excel add-in that can create and explore data types in your workbooks.
 Data types enable add-in developers to organize complex data structures as objects, such as formatted number values, web images, and entity values.
-See [Overview of data types in Excel add-ins (preview)](https://docs.microsoft.com/office/dev/add-ins/excel/excel-data-types-overview) to learn more about data types.
+See [Overview of data types in Excel add-ins](https://docs.microsoft.com/office/dev/add-ins/excel/excel-data-types-overview) to learn more about data types.

-> **Note:** Data types APIs are currently only available in public preview.
-Preview APIs are subject to change and are not intended for use in a production environment.
-We recommend that you try them out in test and development environments only.
-Do not use preview APIs in a production environment or within business-critical documents.
-This add-in sample references the **beta** Office.js library on the content delivery network (CDN) (https://appsforoffice.microsoft.com/lib/beta/hosted/office.js) and the **beta** [type definition file](https://appsforoffice.microsoft.com/lib/beta/hosted/office.d.ts) for TypeScript compilation and IntelliSense.
->
-> To try out data types in Office on Windows, you must have an Excel build number greater than or equal to 16.0.14626.10000.
-To try out data types in Office on Mac, you must have an Excel build number greater than or equal to 16.55.21102600.

 ## Features